Key Takeaways

 $139.87B Peak TVL-TVR gap at DeFi's height (Dec 2021) | 2x TVL-to-TVR ratio at peak: double-counting at scale | $80-190B Ethereum TVL estimate range across aggregators, end-2024 |

-Using total TVL without channel isolation to attribute growth to a specific integration is not measurement.
-It is correlation dressed as causation.
+Using total TVL without channel isolation to attribute growth to a specific integration is not accurate measurement.
+You need clear attribution on where users and capital are coming from.
+This guide shows you how.

 For a deeper breakdown, see TVL vs. Active Users: Which Metric Actually Measures DeFi Growth.